 Before we get into how clinics use hospital ice in a healthcare setting, let’s first talk about the types of ice cubes popular with healthcare.

 The average hospital or clinic requires 10 pounds of ice per patient a day.
-Hands down, the most popular ice makers we see with hospitals and clinics are nugget ice machines, sometimes called an ice chip maker.
+Hands down, the most popular ice makers we see with hospitals and clinics are commercial nugget ice machines, sometimes called an ice chip maker.

 Nugget ice (also known as cubelet ice or Sonic ice after the popular drive-in restaurant chain) is prized for its chewable texture, which makes it easy on teeth and melts faster than standard square ice cubes.
 Nugget ice comes in many sizes, but all are small enough that they minimize the chance of choking.
 Finally, nugget ice is moldable, allowing it to form fit around small, rigid areas.